 The Associate of Science degree with an area of emphasis in Earth Science Studies is intended for students who plan to complete a bachelor's degree at a transfer institution in a physical or earth science-related major.
-Common university majors in this field include: Earth Sciences, Environmental Sciences, Geographic Information Science, Geology, Hydrologic Sciences, Meteorology, Natural Sciences, Oceanography, Physical Geography, and Physical Sciences.

 This degree is designed to accommodate the differing requirements of a wide variety of transfer institutions and major options.
 Because admission and major preparation requirements vary at each transfer institution, courses used to complete this degree should be selected with the assistance of a Miramar College counselor.